| INTERVIEW WITH BOB EINSTEIN

 I mean, television scares me now.
 You used to hear about this 'fifteen minutes of fame' but now it's fifteen months.
 To turn on my television and see Jon and Kate on the NBC Today show - who gives a shit about these people?
 And Octomom and the sisters, what have they ever done?
 I don't want to get started.
 But anyway, that's why I came back and I did Super Dave because I think it's time for something that's just pure fun.

-Bob goes on to talk about Bizarre, writing with Steve Martin, why Dick Van Dyke's variety show ended, and then tells me a story about Redd Foxx that I had to clip out per Mr. Einstein's request.
+Bob Einstein goes on to talk about Bizarre, writing with Steve Martin, why Dick Van Dyke's wonderfully funny variety show ended, and then tells a story about Redd Foxx that I had to clip out per his request.

-He even gets around to talking about his brand new show, Super Dave's Spike-tacular which debuts on November 17th on Spike TV.
+He even gets around to talking about Super Dave's Spike-tacular which aired back on November 17, 2009 on Spike TV, which was the purpose of the call.